Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 There are no libraries involved and all the core functions provided by the toolkit are visible as source code making debugging easier.

-The modal UI toolkit consists of a ModeManager C++ structure that interfaces with the windowing system.
+The toolkit consists of a ModeManager C++ structure that interfaces with the windowing system.
 In the case of wxWidgets, it interfaces with the wxWindow class.
 And a few modes of operation designed for commun GUI functions